 Here’s one way to guarantee a happy new year: Rein in holiday spending.
 To do that, create a holiday budget and stick to it.

 Financial experts advise you think of a budget as your financial GPS.
 Drawing up a soup-to-nuts budget helps safeguard cash, without quenching the holiday spirit: “It makes us a cheerful giver because we’re not spending money that should go to another expense,” Williams says.

-According to an October 2015 survey by the National Retail Federation, respondents said they expected to spend $807 for holiday items (including gifts, decor, greeting cards, etc.) this year.
+According to an October 2019 survey by the National Retail Federation, respondents said they expected to spend $1,048 for holiday items (including gifts, decor, greeting cards, etc.) this year.
 That is 4 percent more than the $1,007 they spent last year’s holiday season.

 Holiday budgeting takes time, buy-in from the entire family and discipline.
 Here’s a nine-step plan to make, and keep, a holiday budget.